-

 Lifetime ISAs & Property

-To qualify as a first-time buyer for the purposes of a Lifetime ISA you must have never owned a home anywhere in the world.
+A ‘first-time buyer’ for the purposes of a Lifetime ISA means you’ve never owned a home anywhere in the world.
 You must also have had a LISA for 12 months or more before you can use the money in it to buy a home or you will have to pay the 25% withdrawal charge.

-You need to use a solicitor or conveyancer when you buy your home as the provider of your Lifetime ISA will send the money directly to them to use as all or part of the deposit you need to exchange contracts with the seller – usually 10%.
-They can also put it towards any extra you need for your mortgage deposit if there’s money left.
+You’ll need a solicitor or conveyancer when you buy your home as the provider of your Lifetime ISA will send the money directly to them to use as all or part of the deposit you need to exchange contracts with the seller โ usually 10%.
+They can also put it towards any extra you need for your mortgage deposit if thereโs money left.

 Once your solicitor or conveyancer receives the money your property purchase must complete within 90 days although they can ask HMRC for an extension.